Trump indictment talk puts spotlight on frayed Meadows relationship

 His legacy will largely include his work to reverse the 2020 election results in Georgia in particular.
 He visited Georgia in December 2020 to observe a post-election audit and he participated in the now-infamous January 2021 call between Trump and Georgia Secretary of State Brad Raffensperger when the former president asked him to “find” 11,780 more votes.

-Leading up to the legal troubles with his former boss, Meadows’ loyalty to Trump came back to bite him at times.
+Leading up to the legal troubles with his former boss, Meadows’s loyalty to Trump came back to bite him at times.

 The Jan.
-6 hearings, which included damaging testimony from his former aide Cassidy Hutchinson who displayed him as a major part of the key moments leading up to the violence of the day.
+6 hearings, which included damaging testimony from his former aide Cassidy Hutchinson, displayed him as a major part of the key moments leading up to the violence of the day.

 Ex-White House press secretary Stephanie Grisham said in testimony in December 2022 that former first lady Melania Trump was angry with Meadows ahead of Jan.
 6, accusing him of giving Trump bad advice and giving access to people who may be harmful to the former president.

-Meanwhile, former Vice President Pence, a Republican presidential hopeful, said last year he was “disappointed” in Meadow’s performance at the end of the Trump administration and accused him of not serving the president well.
+Meanwhile, former Vice President Mike Pence, a Republican presidential hopeful, said last year he was “disappointed” in Meadows’s performance at the end of the Trump administration and accused him of not serving the president well.

 Brett Samuels contributed to this report.